vendasta/content-style-guide/01-key-messages.md

 The most current company stats can be found in the [Vendasta KPIs](https://www.vendasta.com/kpi#), although the following numbers are the ones that are currently approved for external communications:

-* 1,200+ resellers / partners
+* 19,000+ channel partners / resellers (partners on subsequent reference)
-* 19,000+ salespeople on the Vendasta platform
+* 35,000+ salespeople on the Vendasta platform
-* 1,000,000+ local businesses in Vendasta's system
+* 2.2M+ local businesses in Vendasta’s system
-* 280+ employees
+* 300+ employees
-* Data on 24 million local businesses

-The preferred way of phrasing our reseller and local business stats is: "There are over 1,200 resellers selling to 1,000,000 local businesses with Vendasta's platform."
+The preferred way of phrasing our reseller and local business stats is: "There are over 19,000 channel partners selling to more than two million local businesses with Vendasta’s platform."

 ## Boilerplate

-Vendasta is the #1 platform for agencies selling digital solutions to local businesses.
-By offering a marketplace of resellable products and services and an automated marketing platform, agencies are empowered to acquire, retain, and grow their client base.
-Over 1,200 resellers use the Vendasta platform to sell to 780,000 local businesses around the world.
-Vendasta has been named one of the fifty fastest growing technology companies in Canada and one of the top 500 fastest growing in North America by Deloitte the past two years in a row.
-For more information, visit https://www.vendasta.com.
+Vendasta provides an end-to-end platform to 19,000+ channel partners who sell digital products and services to more than two million small and medium businesses (SMBs).
+The likes of marketing agencies, broadcasters, publishers, banks, telecoms, and more are able to utilize Vendasta’s rebrandable platform to automate their marketing, organize their sales, take new best-of-breed solutions to market easily, and manage their client accounts – all under a simple, single login.
+In turn, an SMB client can access a dashboard to monitor improvements and manage their business’ online presence.
+Sign up for free at https://www.vendasta.com.

 ## Company Locations

 Vendasta's HQ is located in Saskatoon, SK, Canada.
-There are also Vendastians working in Vancouver, Toronto, Seattle, Portland, Atlanta, San Diego, and Austin.
+There are also Vendastians working in Vancouver, Seattle, Calgary, Toronto, Chicago, St. Augustine, FL, New York City, Portland, and London, England.

 ## Key Messages Per Audience